 Pneumatics Control Module¶

-The PCM is a device that contains all of the inputs and outputs required to operate 12V or 24V pneumatic solenoids and the on board compressor.
-The PCM is enabled/disabled by the roboRIO over the CAN interface.
+The Pneumatics Control Module (PCM) contains all of the inputs and outputs required to operate 12V or 24V pneumatic solenoids and the on board compressor.
 The PCM contains an input for the pressure sensor and will control the compressor automatically when the robot is enabled and a solenoid has been created in the code.
-The device also collects diagnostic information such as solenoid states, pressure switch state, and compressor state.
-The module includes diagnostic LED’s for both CAN and the individual solenoid channels.
 For more information see the PCM User Manual.

 There are a variety of different motor controllers which work with the FRC Control System and are approved for use.
-These devices are used to provide variable voltage control of the brushed DC motors used in FRC.
-They are listed here in alphabetical order.
+These devices are used to provide variable voltage control of the brushed and brushless DC motors used in FRC.
+They are listed here in order of usage.

 DMC-60 and DMC-60C Motor Controller¶